dimitarminchev/LSP/10_daemons/02_daemon_skeleton.md

     umask(0);

-    /* Change the working directory to the root directory */ /* or another appropriated directory */
+    /* Change the working directory to the root directory */ /* or another appropriate directory */
     chdir("/");

     /* Close all open file descriptors */